 Cats that hide away go through these seizures by themselves, eventually succumbing to them as their body gives up.
 It’s a peaceful death in the end, as the cat becomes unresponsive and unaware of its surroundings.

-Cats in the final stages of their life commonly refuse to eat or drink.
+As mentioned, cats in the final stages of their life commonly refuse to eat or drink.
 They have no interest in food and turn their noses up at their favorite treats.
 This is one of the signs owners first notice when they realize their cat is no longer well.

 Cats don’t drink much water when they’re healthy, so it’s hard to tell when they haven’t hydrated themselves.
 But older or unwell cats that haven’t eaten for three days or more may be nearing the end of their life.